-These amounts are commensurate with the overall benefits in that the Amtrak benefits.
-The benefits will be immediately apparent once in place.
-The freight benefits will, over a number of years and along with future projects for Missouri KC to St. Louis service for passenger trains, show how the additional capacity provided helps remove freight trains from former bottlenecks and puts them on a track to success with fewer problems in arriving at stations on-time.
-As the frequencies in freight train travel and the Missouri passenger rail service may be expected to increase in the future, the types of access and infrastructure improvements sought, such as the existing project, will bethe type of projects with the most delivery at the least cost.
+These amounts are commensurate with the overall benefits.
+The Amtrak benefits will be immediately apparent when in place.
+The freight benefits will, over a number of years, and along with future projects for Missouri KC to St. Louis service for passenger trains, show how the additional capacity provided helps remove freight trains from former bottlenecks and puts them on a track to success with fewer problems in arriving at stations on-time.
+As the frequencies in freight train travel and the Missouri passenger rail service may be expected to increase in the future, the types of access and infrastructure improvements sought, such as the existing project, will be clearly the type of projects with the most delivery at the least cost.